 The Fellowship Room at St Matthew’s can be hired as a venue for the wake (the Church Hall at St Edmund’s is busy with Pre-School during the week), or people often use a nearby pub or restaurant.
 Again, the Funeral Directors can advise.

 For more information about funerals, click here for the Church of England’s website.

-If you have a query about the churchyard or gravestones within it, please speak to Peter.
-Memorials must not be placed in the churchyard without his written permission, and there are rules that must be followed – documents from the diocese are Churchyard_Regulations_1990 and Churchyard-Memorials-ChancellorYs-General-Note.
+If you have a query about the churchyard or gravestones within it, please speak to us.
+Memorials must not be placed in the churchyard without written permission, and there are rules that must be followed – more information at

 (Nowadays you would never get permission for this angel in St Matthew’s churchyard!)